 Pre-surgical assessments.
 We will confirm the specifics of the procedure, complete a physical examination of the patient, and make sure blood tests have been completed and reviewed by the vet in order to determine if your pet faces any risk of anesthesia-related complications.

 Dedicated surgical suites.
-Surgeries are performed in a dedicated surgical suite.
+Veterinary surgeries are performed in a dedicated surgical suite.
 This room is kept completely sterile to prevent infection and cross-contamination.

 Surgical attire.
 Our staff wear disposable caps and masks at all times when they are in the surgical suite.
 Those involved in the procedure itself will also wear sterile gowns and single-use gloves.